shahern004/CRUSTy-Core/CRUSTy_Development_Plan.md

 ### Phase 1 Prompts

-1. "Help me set up the initial project structure for CRUSTy, including the CMake build system and basic directory layout."
+1. "Help me set up the initial project structure for CRUSTy, including the CMake build system with dual-target support."
-   - This will establish the foundation for our hybrid C++/Rust project, setting up the necessary build system and directory structure.
+   - This will establish the foundation for our hybrid C++/Rust project with support for both PC and embedded targets.

 2. "I need to define the FFI boundary between C++ and Rust.
-Can you help me create the header files and Rust exports for the core encryption functions?"
+Can you help me create the header files and Rust exports for input handling functions?"
    - This will create the critical interface between C++ and Rust, defining how the languages will communicate.

-3. "Let's extract the core encryption functionality from CRUSTy's Rust code and adapt it for our FFI interface."
-   - This will port the existing encryption code to work with our new architecture, maintaining security while enabling language interoperability.
+3. "Let's set up the conditional compilation for PC and embedded targets in both CMake and Rust code."
+   - This will enable building for different targets from the same codebase.

 4. "Help me create the basic Qt GUI structure with a main window and file selection dialogs."
    - This will establish the foundation of our user interface, creating the main application window and basic dialogs.

 ### Phase 2 Prompts

-5. "I need to implement the Rust cryptographic functions for encryption and decryption with password-based key derivation."
+5. "I need to implement the Rust input handling and validation layer for all user inputs."
+   - This will create the secure input processing layer that validates all data before passing it to the C++ core.

+6. "Let's implement the C++ cryptographic core with AES-256-GCM encryption and Argon2 key derivation."
-   - This will create the core security functionality, implementing AES-256-GCM encryption with secure password handling.
+   - This will build the core encryption functionality in C++.

-6. "Let's create the C++ wrapper class for the Rust encryption functions and implement file operations."
+7. "Help me create the C++ wrapper class for file operations and implement the FFI interface to Rust."
-   - This will build the C++ layer that interfaces with the Rust cryptographic core, handling file operations and providing a clean API.
+   - This will build the C++ layer that interfaces with the Rust input handling, providing file operations and a clean API.

-7. "Help me implement the Qt GUI for file encryption and decryption, including progress reporting."
+8. "I need to implement the Qt GUI for file encryption and decryption, with all user input routed through Rust."
-   - This will develop the user interface components for encryption and decryption operations, with progress feedback.
+   - This will develop the user interface components that send all user input to the Rust validation layer.

-8. "I need to add error handling and user feedback for encryption/decryption operations."
-   - This will enhance the application with proper error handling and user notifications.

 ### Phase 3 Prompts

+9. "I need to implement the embedded firmware for STM32H573I-DK with hardware-accelerated encryption."
+   - This will create the embedded target implementation leveraging the STM32H5 hardware.

+10. "Let's develop the communication protocol between PC and embedded device in Rust."
+    - This will build the secure communication layer for PC-to-embedded interaction.

+11. "Help me implement the 'Install CRUSTy-Core on Embedded System' feature in the PC application."
+    - This will create the functionality to deploy and configure the embedded firmware.

+12. "I need to implement hardware acceleration for cryptographic operations on the STM32H5."
+    - This will optimize performance by leveraging the dedicated cryptographic hardware.

+### Phase 4 Prompts

-9. "Let's implement 2FA for file decryption using TOTP (Time-based One-Time Password)."
+13. "Let's implement 2FA for file decryption using TOTP (Time-based One-Time Password)."
     - This will add an additional security layer requiring a second factor for decryption.

-10. "Help me create the Qt UI components for 2FA input and verification."
+14. "Help me create the Qt UI components for 2FA input and verification, with Rust validation."
     - This will build the user interface elements for entering and verifying the second authentication factor.

-11. "I need to enhance the security features with secure password storage and memory handling."
+15. "I need to enhance the security features with secure password storage and memory handling."
     - This will improve security by implementing proper password storage and secure memory management.

-12. "Let's improve error handling and validation for user inputs."
+16. "Let's improve error handling and validation for user inputs in the Rust layer."
     - This will enhance the application's robustness by validating user inputs and providing clear error messages.

-### Phase 4 Prompts
+### Phase 5 Prompts

-13. "Help me optimize the performance of file encryption/decryption, especially for large files."
+17. "Help me optimize the performance of file encryption/decryption on both PC and embedded targets."
     - This will improve the application's performance when handling large files through chunking and parallel processing.

-14. "Let's improve the UI with theming support and better layout."
+18. "Let's improve the UI with theming support and better layout."
     - This will enhance the visual appeal and usability of the application with theming and improved layouts.

-15. "I need to add comprehensive tests for both the C++ and Rust components."
+19. "I need to add comprehensive tests for both PC and embedded targets."
-    - This will ensure the application's reliability through thorough testing of all components.
+    - This will ensure the application's reliability through thorough testing of all components on both platforms.

-16. "Help me create user documentation for CRUSTy."
+20. "Help me create user documentation for CRUSTy, including both PC and embedded functionality."
-    - This will provide end-users with clear instructions on how to use the application effectively.
+    - This will provide end-users with clear instructions on how to use all features of the application.

 ## Conclusion

-The CRUSTy project represents a strategic evolution of our file encryption capabilities, combining the security benefits of Rust with the enterprise compatibility of C++ and the modern UI capabilities of Qt.
-By leveraging the strengths of both languages through a carefully designed FFI layer and integrated build system, we can create a secure, user-friendly application that meets our enterprise requirements while maintaining the highest security standards for sensitive data protection.
+The CRUSTy project represents a strategic evolution of our file encryption capabilities, combining the security benefits of Rust for input handling with the enterprise compatibility of C++ for cryptographic operations.
+The dual-target architecture supports both PC and embedded deployments, providing flexibility and enhanced security options.

+By leveraging Rust's memory safety for all input processing and C++'s performance for cryptographic operations, we create a secure, user-friendly application that meets our enterprise requirements while maintaining the highest security standards.
+The ability to offload encryption to a dedicated STM32H5 device provides additional security benefits for sensitive operations, while the local encryption option ensures convenience for everyday use.